CodeMC/Documentation/docs/services/nexus/deploy.md

 3. In the appearing sub-menu, press **Add** and select **Username and password (separated)**
 4. For the **Username Variable** and **Password Variable** text boxes, set a fitting name to use.
     //// warning | Important
     These text boxes are NOT for your actual username and password.
-They are used to set the variable names that jenkins should use to get the respective values.
+They are used to set the Environment Variable names that jenkins should use to get the respective values.
     ////
-5. Leave the **Credentials** Menu at **jenkins-deploy**
+5. Set **Credentials** to **nexus-repository** if it isn't selected already.
 6. Move to the **Build** Section.
     - Should you not have any Build settings yet, follow these steps:
         - Press **Add build step** and select **Invoke Gradle script**.